jh3y/gulp-boilerplate/README.md

 4. start hacking away with super fast livereload goodness.

+Use `gulp --require coffee-script/register` to run a gulpfile written in CoffeeScript.

 Any problems or questions, feel free to post an issue or tweet me, @_jh3y!

 @jh3y 2015